-[FACT: In 2015-16, 62% of Waldo County school children were eligible for subsidized meals.]
+[FACT: During the 2018-19 school year, 58% of Waldo County students were eligible for subsidized school meals.]

 For children to navigate youth and adolescence successfully, and transition to adulthood with the requisite knowledge and resilience, access to adequate food, education, and physical and mental health care are critical, the home environment is a primary predictor of a child's success later in life.
 There is considerable variation in the health and well-being of youth in Waldo County.
 While some statistics show that Waldo County is performing better than surrounding areas, other statistics highlight concerning "hot spots."